coffee4craig/coffee-4-craig-website/src/pages/contact-us/index.md

   faqList:
     - description: >-
-        There are masses of reasons, everything from a relationship breakdown, rent arrears, benefit stoppages, prison release right through to loosing employment and becoming unwell and a lack of support network.
+        There are masses of reasons, everything from a relationship breakdown, rent arrears, benefit stoppages, prison release right through to losing employment and becoming unwell and a lack of support network.
       title: Why do people become homeless?
     - description: >-
-        The best thing you can do is volunteer.
-We're always looking or check out streetsupport.net for lots more opportunities.
+        The best thing you can do donate your time, donate goods, or fundraise for us.

+        Get in touch if you are interested in volunteering if you want the latest list of items we need or for a copy of our fundraising pack!
       title: 'I want to help the homeless, what can I do to help?'
     - description: >-
-        We are always looking for willing volunteers, but we do have a process due to the nature of the service we offer.
-You will need to complete an induction and DBS check.
+        Yes!
+We'd love to meet you!

+        Please email hello@coffee4craig.co.uk if you are interested in volunteering for us.
       title: 'Can I volunteer? '
     - description: >-
         If you've got some mens clothing in small sizes below 34" or medium,